Tinnitus Retraining Therapy: A Critical Review

 I think this is inaccurate.
 The Tinnitus Counseling of TRT is very technical, like a graduate level class.
 The focus is very narrow and does not come close to the full spectrum of psychological tools available in CBT for tinnitus.

 CBT tools may be more effective than the ones used in TRT.
-In one clinical trial, CBT was compared to TRT.
-At 6 months, tinnitus severity (measured by the Tinnitus Handicap Inventory) resulted in better improvements in the CBT group than the TRT group (reduction 54.5% vs. 20%).
+In one clinical trial, a form of CBT called Acceptance and Commitment Therapy (ACT) was compared to standard TRT.
+At 6 months, tinnitus severity (measured by the Tinnitus Handicap Inventory) resulted in better improvements in the CBT group than the TRT group (reduction 54.5% vs. 20%) [6].
 This illustrates both the power of CBT techniques or deficiencies in TRT tinnitus counseling.

 What is online Tinnitus Retraining Therapy?